Attachment and health: Infant attachment

 Bowlby believed attachment to be a primary biological drive to achieve proximity with a caregiver that transforms across child development to also encompass a psychological drive to find security by achieving a preferred interpersonal distance with an important caregiver he called an attachment figure.
 Insecure attachment patterns develop when caregivers are experienced as inconsistent or unpredictable, which necessitates the development of different strategies to achieve a sense of comfort and safety within an interpersonal setting.
-Furthermore, he posited that attachment figures function as a secure base that facilitate environmental eexploration and that attachment behaviours are triggered by perceived stress, danger or pain, and are thus state dependent.
+Furthermore, he posited that attachment figures function as a secure base that facilitate environmental exploration and that attachment behaviours are triggered by perceived stress, danger or pain, and are thus state dependent.

 Adult attachment

-In the late 1980s Cindy Hazan and Phillip Shaver applied attachment theory to adult romantic relationships based on observations of the interactions between adult romantic partners.☃☃ They noticed that romantic partners often prefer to be physically close, become anxious when they are separated and that stressful situations can be buffered by the presence of a romantic partner.
+In the late 1980s Cindy Hazan and Phillip Shaver applied the attachment theory to adult romantic relationships based on observations of the interactions between adult romantic partners.
+They noticed that romantic partners often prefer to be physically close, become anxious when they are separated and that stressful situations can be buffered by the presence of a romantic partner.
 Three main methods of measuring adult attachment have been developed, with slightly different purposes and variable amounts of concordance between them.
 Some aim to categorize attachment style while others rate degrees of attachment anxiety and avoidance.

-Attachment Styles
+Attachment styles

 Attachment styles refer to characteristic patterns of thought concerning the ability of self and others to help an individual achieve security.
 Longitudinal studies have suggested attachment is fairly stable from childhood to adulthood.
-When shifts do occur, it is usually with good reason, it shifts away from secure attachment due to increased hardship and shifts towards secure related to finding partners in adulthood or finding symbolic attachments (God, places, pets, etc.).
+When shifts do occur, it is usually with good reason; it shifts away from secure attachment due to increased hardship and shifts towards secure related to finding partners in adulthood or finding symbolic attachments (God, places, pets, etc.).

 Secure

 Securely attached people generally have positive views about themselves and about others.
-They tend to agree with statements "It is relatively easy for me to become emotionally close to others.
-I am comfortable depending on others and having others depend on me.
-I don't worry about being alone or others not accepting me."
+They tend to agree with statements "It is relatively easy for me to become emotionally close to others.", "I am comfortable depending on others and having others depend on me.", and "I don't worry about being alone or others not accepting me."